A simple technique with an untraditional ratio of water-to-rice along with a few helpful hints ensures fluffy, perfectly cooked rice every time.

 - Medium grain white rice

-- Short grain white rice except sushi rice
+- Short grain white rice except sticky and sushi rice

 - White basmati rice (small time adjustment included)